eagle38394516/eec201courseproj/README.md

+# Here's the EEC 201 course project of Chen Wang and Ken Yang.

-## Welcome to GitHub Pages
+## Welcome to our Course Project!

+You can search files and see the running results on this page.

-You can use the [editor on GitHub](https://github.com/eagle38394516/eec201courseproj/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+use the [editor on GitHub](https://github.com/eagle38394516/eec201courseproj/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.